csnate/cctray-jenkins-transport/README.md

 TODOs
 -----
 * Jenkins users have an API token.
-It would be great to figure out how to use this instead of the encoded username and password in the config file
+It would be great to figure out how to use this instead of the encoded username and password